The Multi-Objective Polynomial Optimization: Introduction

 \bit

 \item What is a convenient description for the set of (weakly) Pareto values?
-When can we represent the Pareto front in terms of convex sets?
+How can we represent the Pareto front in a geometrically clean way?

 \item For an LSP, how can we solve it efficiently for a Pareto point?
-If an LSP is unbounded below, how can we detect the unboundedness?
-When $K$ is unbounded, how can we find a proper weight?
+When the contraint $K$ is unbounded, how can we find a proper weight such that the LSP is bounded?
 How can we detect nonexistence of proper weights?

 \item For a CSP, how can we solve it efficiently for a weakly Pareto point?
-How do we get the minimum value for each objective?
-If some $f_i^*$ is $-\infty$, how can we get a weakly Pareto point?
+How do we get the global minimum value for each objective?
+If some minimum value is $-\infty$, how can we get a weakly Pareto point?

 \item For a given point, how can we detect if it is a (weakly) Pareto point?
 How can we get a (weakly) Pareto point if LSPs/CSPs fail to give one?
 How do we detect nonexistence of (weakly) Pareto points?